kjerstid/GEOF211_compendium/GEOF211_book/GFD/PrimitiveEquations.md

 ## The Navier-stokes equation
 The Navier-Stokes equation, also known as the **Equation of motion**, describes how velocity change with time as a result of external forces such as gravity, pressure, friction, and Coriolis.
-Using the Boussinesq approximation, the equation can be expressed:
+If we assume incomporessibility and use the Boussinesq approximation which ignores density variation in all terms except for the term where we multiply density with gravity, the equation can be expressed:

 (definition:Navier-Stoke)=
 :::{admonition} The Navier-Stokes equation